Talking to the Insurance Company

 - Medical expenses, prescription costs, transportation expenses to and from medical appointments, the cost of rehabilitative or therapeutic treatment, the cost of assistive devices, and other medically-related expenses

 - Your future lost wages

 - Loss of consortium (companionship)

-Your attorney can help you evaluate how much your claim is worth to make sure that you request a settlement award that can cover your personal injury-related expenses.
+Your Saint Cloud personal injury attorney help you evaluate how much your claim is worth to make sure that you request a settlement award that can cover your personal injury-related expenses.

 Your Lawyer is in Your Corner

-After your lawyer reviews your case. evaluates your compensable damages, and determines the parties responsible for your injuries, they will gather the evidence in your case, including photos, videos, medical reports, police reports, witness testimonies, and any other relevant paperwork, and communicate with your insurance company to negotiate a settlement amount.
+After your Saint Cloud personal injury lawyer reviews your case evaluates your compensable damages, and determines the parties responsible for your injuries, they will gather the evidence in your case, including photos, videos, medical reports, police reports, witness testimonies, and any other relevant paperwork, and communicate with your insurance company to negotiate a settlement amount.